alexxchen/open-r1-vision/README.md

 - 🚀 **One-Click Training on Slurm** - Docker cannot be used on Slurm, so we provide Singularity commands to support large-scale training on Slurm.

 ## Results
-- Training logs on GSM8K
+- Training logs on GSM8K - The average response length increases during training.
   ![The average response length increases](images/gsm8k.png)

 - Training logs on GeoQA (to be release)